Sam0x90/CB-Threat-Hunting/README.md

 This represents the query that will search into the index_type specified.

 ### on_hit
-This is not an API argument and must be check manually (please open PR/Issue if you found out how to define through API).\
+List API argument when creating the watchlist.\
-This represents the different checkbox that can be checked to define the notification action(s) to trigger when the query hits.
+This represents the different checkbox that can be checked to define the action trigger to fire when the query hits.

 Values:
 - email
 - alert
 - syslog

-This field can be used to understand the maturity of the rule.
+This field can also be used to understand the maturity of the rule.
 - If it contains **only** ```syslog```, this means the rule has to be fine tuned or it is meant to be a hunt
 - If it contains **at least** ```alert```, this mean that the rule has been tested in production environment and is not prone to (too much) false positives